Thornton Creek: Habitat and stewardship

 Thornton Creek flows through Meadowbrook Pond, known for its birdwatching and resident beavers.
 The Thornton creek watershed is land formerly inhabited by the Duwamish tribe.
 One of the Duwamish's historic longhouse sites was located near the mouth of Thornton Creek at Mathews beach.

-Early in the 1900s, the creek contained dense runs of at least five species of Pacific salmon and trout, today only a few Kokanee still travel up stream.
+Early in the 1900s, the creek contained dense runs of at least five species of Pacific salmon and trout.
+Today, only a few Kokanee still travel up stream.
 The areas surrounding the creek were developed without regard for that habitat and the riparian corridor; species' diversity declined, and the creek became a typical degraded urban watershed.
 Storm water retention, sites restoration, an Environmental Learning Center next to a school, and a fish ladder contributed to restoration and the return of native plants and wildlife.
-Thornton creek is home to many native species, muskrats, beavers, otters, bats, crayfish and coyotes, and in addition is an important breeding ground for great blue herons.
+Thornton creek is home to many native species of muskrats, beavers, otters, bats, crayfish and coyotes, and in addition, is an important breeding ground for great blue herons.
 Common for urban creeks, there are also many problematic invasive species like Japanese knotweed, black rats and New Zealand mud snails.